sarah-walker-pcem/pcem/readme.txt

 Tandy PSG
 The Texas Instruments chip in the PCjr and Tandy 1000.
 Supports 3 voices plus noise.
-I reused the emulator in B-em for this (slightly modified).
+I reused the emulator in B-em for this (slightly modified). v11 now emulates the differences between the SN76496 (PCjr and Tandy 1000), and the NCR8496 (currently assigned to the Tandy 1000HX).
+Maniac Mansion and Zak McKraken will only sound correct on the latter.

+Tandy PSSJ
+Used on the Tandy 1000SL/2, this clones the NCR8496, adding an addition frequency divider (did any software actually use this?) and an 8-bit DAC.

+PS/1 audio card
+An SN76496 clone plus an 8-bit DAC.
+The SN76496 isn't at the same address as PCjr/Tandy, so most software doesn't support it.

 Gameblaster
 The Creative Labs Gameblaster/Creative Music System, Creative's first sound card